BushraAnamUC/GIS-Analysis-of-New-Zealand-Earthquakes-2024-2025-/README.md

 **Code:** See `notebooks/data_preprocessing.ipynb`

-## Visualization
+## Visualisation

-The project includes various visualizations:
+The project includes various visualisations:

 1. **Interactive Map of Earthquakes:** Circle markers for earthquake locations with magnitudes represented by marker size.
 2. **Heatmap:** Density of earthquakes across New Zealand.